DGriffin91/Sarus/sarus_language_doc.md

 c[1].assert_eq(3)
 ```

-Slices can be made of existing slices that expand the size up to the slice capacity:
+Slices can be made of existing slices that expand the size. (up to the slice capacity):
 ```rust , skt-sarus_single_func
 a = [0, 1, 2, 3, 4, 5]
 b = a[0..2]